-What labs and other information does my patient need to have done when coming in for an evaluation?
+What labs and other information does my patient need to have done as part of the admissions process?

 Where should my client get their labs drawn and is the cost of labs included in the evaluation?

-We strongly recommend that your client have their labs drawn 24 hours prior to their evaluation, through their primary care physician or a hospital.
+We strongly recommend that your client have their labs drawn 48-24 hours prior to their evaluation, through Quest Diagnostics, their primary care physician, or a hospital.
 Having lab results prior to evaluation shortens the wait time for determining your client’s level of care.
-If your client’s primary care physician or other provider completes their labs they can fax the results to the Walden clinic where their evaluation is scheduled.
-If they feel more comfortable, they may also bring the lab results with them to the evaluation.
+Completed labs can be faxed to 781-827-3874.

 **Please be aware that the cost of their labs is not included in the cost of the evaluation.
 Depending on their insurance, the coverage of tests may vary depending on if they are completed through their primary care physician or an independent lab.
 If your client has questions about their coverage and potential cost, please have them contact their insurer and the office completing their lab work.

 Is inpatient treatment the same as residential treatment?

 No. Walden’s Inpatient Eating Disorders Units are our most intensive level of care.
 At this hospital level of care, our main goal is to stabilize patients.
 This requires that we continuously monitor vital signs and provide 24-hour nursing supervision.
 Occasionally, nasogastric tube feeding is needed to prevent further deterioration of the patient’s condition.

 At the adult residential level of care, patients are still medically monitored, but the focus of treatment is to gradually transfer the responsibility of recovery to the individuals themselves as they directly experience and relearn healthy attitudes and behaviors with food.